 Exhibition "Atmospheres Surrounding the Ponds of the Dombes"

-In October 2017, we exhibited twenty wildlife and artistic photographs at the Château des Creusettes in the district of Ain in France.
-The wildlife exhibition entitled "Atmospheres on les ponds of la Dombes" was intended to unveil the rugged beauties of migratory and wintering birds in this huge wetland.
-We chose to display the living, breathing splendor of the birds that were native to these ponds.
+In October 2017, I exhibited twenty wildlife and artistic photographs at the Château des Creusettes in the district of Ain in France.
+The wildlife exhibition entitled "Atmospheres on les ponds of la Dombes" was intended to unveil the rugged wonders of migratory and wintering birds in this huge wetland.
+I chose to display the living, breathing splendor of the birds that were native to these ponds.

 Several hundred-people crowded under a tent to discover these little-known treasures.